History of Texas (1865–1899): Lawrence Sullivan Ross

-Hogg governorship
+James Stephen Hogg

 Jim Hogg served two terms as governor, from 1891 through 1895.
 In 1894, Texas filed a lawsuit against John D. Rockefeller's Standard Oil Company and its Texas subsidiary, the Waters-Pierce Oil Company of Missouri.
 Hogg and his attorney general argued that the companies were engaged in rebates, price fixing, consolidation, and other tactics prohibited by the state's 1889 antitrust act.
 The investigation resulted in a number of indictments, including one for Rockefeller.
 Hogg requested that Rockefeller be extradited from New York, but the New York governor refused, as Rockefeller had not fled from Texas.
 Rockefeller was never tried, but other employees of the company were found guilty.